skardhamar/rga/README.md

 ### News / changelist

-- Pulling data in batches has been added.
+- Pulling data in batches has been added
+- Pulling unsapled data has been added
 - No more SSL errors (thanks to Schaun Wheeler, who also has been added as a collaborator!)
 - A bunch of tweaks